 Updated: Homeland Security Monitoring Social Networks

 Be smart and basically, shut up.
 Ignorant and oft-time belligerent people claim that they have “nothing to fear” and will mouth off some really stupid things.
 These are the actions of children, who think that the bully in the schoolyard won’t hear them or react to their rants.
-You might get away with this for a time, but not indefinitely, and then you will regret the day you stayed stupid.
-The bully from yesteryear is still there, except now he’s got sound-wave weapons, assault rifles, drones, military hardware and a penchant to use it all.
+You might get away with this for a time, but not indefinitely, and then you will regret all the days you stayed stupid.
+The bully from yesteryear is still there, except now he’s got sound-wave weapons, assault rifles, drones, military hardware and gulags around the world, and the desire to use them all.

 There are now thousands of dead Americans, virtually assassinated by their own government, who thought that they could stay safe and stay loud, saying whatever they wanted online, or through newspapers or radio.
 These actions did not go unnoticed, and they were well-remembered when direct actions against those individuals came due.

 Our notions of “free speech” (1st Amendment) are based upon the perception that we can say whatever we want, without fear of retribution.
 However, this is simply untrue (i.e., witness the Occupy Wall Street protests and every “free speech zone”).

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.